-Endometriosis affects more than 11 percent of menstruating women in the United States between the ages of 15 to 44.
+Endometriosis affects more than of menstruating women in the United States between the ages of 15 to 44.
 While it can happen to any female who has begun having periods, there are risk factors that increase your chances of developing this condition.

 1. Family history

 If someone in your family has endometriosis, your risk for developing it is 7 to 10 times higher than those with no family history of the condition.